Newsom Urges 'Dimmer Switch' on Reopening as Covid Cases Surge

 LA County saw a three-fold increase in infections compared to last week.
 Roughly 1 in 140 Angelenos are infected with Covid-19, according to health officials.

 Restaurants and individuals are to blame for the rate of increase.
-An estimated half million people visited a nightlife spots on June 20 when the county further relaxed their health orders, according to data made available to health officials.
+An estimated half million people visited nightlife spots on June 20 when the county further relaxed their health orders, according to data made available to health officials.

 There are an estimated 40,000 restaurants in LA County, but LA County Public Health director Barbara Ferrer said health inspectors had visited 3,000 restaurants as part of their inspections.